turingschool/backend-curriculum-site/module2/lessons/models_migrations_databases.md

 ## Many-to-Many: Movies and Actors?

-Let's first draw out a diagram of the relationship for movies and actors.
+Let's first add to our diagram the relationship for `movies` and `actors`.
+A movie can have many actors in it, but an actor can be in many movies.
+This is what constitutes a many-to-many relationship.
+Since neither the movie nor the actor has only one of the other and therefore can't have a foreign key on it, we're going to create a join table `actor_movies`.

 Now let's create a test.